adpopescu338/easy-text-update/README.md

 In the example above, the getProps function accepts a second parameter of type `UseUpdatableTextConfig` which has the following properties:

 - `returnChildren`: A boolean value that determines if the children prop should be added to the element.
-Defaults to true
+Defaults to true.
+For input and textarea elements, this prop will always be false, therefore it can be omitted.
 - `innerHtml`: A boolean value that determines if the innerHtml prop should be added to the element.
 Defaults to false.
 - `triggerEvent`: A string value that determines which event should trigger the dialog.
 Defaults to "onContextMenu".
 Accepted events are: `onClick, onContextMenu, onDoubleClick, onMouseEnter, onMouseOver`